 Lincoln Park Zoo relies on its Board of Trustees for leadership and guidance as it maintains its animal collection, and achieves its mission of conservation, research and education, while serving its members and the community.
 The Board provides insights on financial and operational matters as appropriate, and actively participates in fundraising to ensure the fiscal health of the zoo.

-Formally established in 1977, the Women's Board of Lincoln Park Zoo is comprised of about 90 active members from Chicago and surrounding suburbs.
+Formally established in 1976, the Women's Board of Lincoln Park Zoo is comprised of about 80 active members from Chicago and surrounding suburbs.
 The Women's Board was created and organized to provide supportive funds and service to The Lincoln Park Zoological Society and to aid the Society in its efforts to improve Lincoln Park Zoo.
+Learn more about the Women's Board

 The Auxiliary Board of Lincoln Park Zoo